How to optimize your crawl budget

 Get more links

-This is easy to say, but hard to do.
-Getting more links is not just a matter of being awesome, it’s also a matter of making sure others know that you’re awesome.
-It’s a matter of good PR and good engagement on Social.
-We’ve written extensively about link building, I’d suggest reading these 3 posts:
+This is easy to say but hard to do.
+Getting more links is not just a matter of being awesome but also of making sure others know you’re awesome.
+It’s a matter of good PR and good engagement on social media.
+We’ve written extensively about link building; we’d suggest reading these three posts:

 - Link building from a holistic SEO perspective